cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ### Note about `text` indexes

-The basic premise for FTI is that a document is "expanded" into a list of key/value pairs that are indexed by Lucene.
+The basic premise for full text indexes is that a document is "expanded" into a list of key/value pairs that are indexed by Lucene.
 This allows us to make use of Lucene's search syntax as a basis for the query capability.

 While supporting enhanced searches, this technique does have certain limitations.
 For example, it might not always be clear whether content for an expanded document came from individual elements or an array.

 The query mechanism resolves this by preferring to return 'false positive' results.
-In other words, if a match would have be found as a result of searching for either an individual element, or an element from an array, then the match is considered to have succeeded.
+In other words,
+if a match would have be found as a result of searching for either an individual element, or an element from an array, then the match is considered to have succeeded.

 #### Selector Translation